Neuropathy in Jacksonville IL

-At Casey Family Wellness, neuropathy is just one of the many medical conditions that we treat.
-Neuropathy in Jacksonville, IL is damage to one or more of a body's nerves, usually resulting in dysfunction in movement and sensation.
+At Collaborative Medical, neuropathy is just one of the many medical conditions that we treat.
+Neuropathy in Jacksonville IL is damage to one or more of a body's nerves, usually resulting in dysfunction in movement and sensation.
 Here is what you need to know about neuropathy and how it is treated.

 What Is Neuropathy in Jacksonville IL?